What should I wear?

 Please do not pass the small “cart path only” or “no carts” signs.
 Once you reach these signs, carts must return to the cart path and stay there until you reach the next tee.

-Member Carts must be electric, Gas carts are not permitted on the course
+Member Carts must be electric and have turf approved tires.
+Gas carts are not permitted on the course.

 TEE-BOXES: Players should fill in divots made on the tee boxes with the sand/seed mixture provided on the tee boxes.
 Broken tees should be disposed of in the small green metal funnels provided.